tdpetrou/pandas_cub/README.md

 ### How to complete the project

 Keep the `__init__.py` file open at all times.
 This is the only file that you will be editing.
 Read and complete each numbered step below.
 Edit the method indicated in each step and then run the test.
 Once you pass that test, move on to the next step.

+## The answer is in pandas_cub_final

+The `pandas_cub_final` directory contains the completed `__init__.py` file with the code that passes all the tests.
+Only look at this file after you have attempted to complete each step on your own.

 ### 1. Check DataFrame constructor input types